Dasu-Sujith-kumar/CineVault/README.md

 ## License
 (Choose & add a license file if you have one; otherwise add an appropriate license here, e.g. MIT.)

----

-## Try asking
-- "How do I run the scanner over /media/movies and persist to ./cinevault.db?
-Show the exact cargo command."
-- "Which frontend module handles the player state and what files implement the `usePlayer` hook?"
-- "Where in the Rust code is mpv spawned and the IPC handled (which file/module) — can you point to the function or file?"

 If you want, I can: